tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 This query can be issued to the known Encrypted Resolver itself, or to any other resolver.
 Unlike the case of bootstrapping from an Unencrypted Resolver ({{bootstrapping}}), these records SHOULD be available in the public DNS.
-Also unlike the bootstrapping case, no address hints are required.

 For example, if the client already knows about a DoT server `resolver.example.com`, it can issue an SVCB query for `_dns.resolver.example.com` to discover if there are